ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ...
 ```

-Here’s some debug logging that was not removed in time.
+Here's some debug logging that was not removed in time.
-It is introduced in the previous commit but it’s not needed anymore.
+It is introduced in the previous commit but it's not needed anymore.

 ```diff
 +static inline UINT32 round_up(UINT32 a, UINT32 b)